rodyuzuriaga/BINGOMASTER-AI/README.md

 - Connect your GitHub repository to Vercel via the Vercel dashboard.
 - In the Vercel project settings, add an Environment Variable named `VITE_GEMINI_API_KEY` (Production & Preview as needed) and paste your API key there.
+ - In the Vercel project settings, add an Environment Variable named `GEMINI_API_KEY` (Production & Preview as needed) and paste your API key there.
+This project proxies Gemini requests through a serverless endpoint (`/api/gemini/scan`) so the key stays server-side and is never exposed to the browser or GitHub.
 - Do NOT commit your `.env` file.
 This repository uses `.env` locally for convenience, but `.env` is listed in `.gitignore` and should never be pushed.
 - Use `.env.example` as a template for contributors.
 - If you accidentally pushed a secret to GitHub, rotate the key immediately and remove it from history (or ask for help to scrub it).

+Important: this repository uses a serverless proxy for Gemini.
+Do NOT place your production `GEMINI_API_KEY` in a client `.env` file (VITE_*), because those are exposed to the browser.
+Use Vercel's environment settings to store `GEMINI_API_KEY` instead.

 Vercel will run `npm run build` and serve the `dist/` directory by default (see `vercel.json`).